Gokilp/Gokilp/Resume.md

 \descript{\href{https://drive.google.com/file/d/1qMJ50FkA9s4XifTdWQYQKmexDbQLdbr3/view?usp=sharing}{\bf Live Link}}}
 \location{May 2024 - Present}
-\textbullet{}\textbf{ GirlScript Summer of Code} Campus Ambassador for a open Source  Source company communities , facilitating the dissemination of their solutions to a wider audience
+\textbullet{}\textbf{ GirlScript Summer of Code} Campus Ambassador for a open Source   communities , facilitating the dissemination of their solutions to a wider audience
 \sectionsep

 \renewcommand\refname{\vskip -1.5em} % Couldn't get this working from the .cls file
 \bibliographystyle{abbrev}